Compare over 50 vendors

 Do you currently use Recruiting software?

-What is Recruiting Software?
+What is recruiting software?

 Recruiting software is a category of human resources management (HRM) that handles the process of posting jobs and attracting top talent for vacant positions within a company.
 Recruiting streamlines the entire candidate search and hiring process to make it easier for organizations to add employees.

-From posting jobs, to reviewing resumes and interviewing candidates, recruiting software streamlines and automates the entire candidate search and hiring process.
+From posting jobs to reviewing resumes and interviewing candidates, recruiting software streamlines and automates the entire candidate search and hiring process.
 By eliminating paperwork and offering powerful resume and candidate search functions, the software makes it easier for organizations to find and hire employees.

 |Zoho Recruit||PCRecruiter||Breezy HR|

-Thankfully, this entire process has gone digital.
+Thankfully, the entire process has gone digital.

-Companies have replaced dated systems and paper resumes with new technology that offers social media recruiting, online assessments, and real time analytics.
+Companies have replaced dated systems and paper resumes with new technology that offers social media recruiting, online assessments, automatic workflows, and real time analytics.
 Now, recruiters can take a systematic approach to hiring.
 This not only saves time, energy, and resources, but leaves candidates with a pleasant brand experience as well.

-Functionality is built around the following pillars:
+Functionality for most recruiting software is built around the following pillars:

 - Workforce Planning: creating pools of internal and external candidates